-Conflicts of interest:

-None declared.

-The Effects of Playing Video Games on Mental Health During the COVID-19 Pandemic: PRISMA Systematic Review
+Conflicts of interest: None declared.
+The Role of Video Games in Supporting Mental and Physical Health During the COVID-19 Pandemic: PRISMA Systematic Review

-Pallavicini, F1; Pepe, A2; Mantovani, F3.
+Pallavicini, F; Pepe, A; Mantovani, F.

-Review question / Objective: This systematic review aimed to describe the literature on the effects of video games during the COVID-19 crisis on mental health, examining the study characteristics and outcomes.
+Review question / Objective: This systematic review aims to describe the literature on the potential role of video games in supporting mental and physical health during the COVID-19 pandemic.

 Condition being studied: The World Health Organization (WHO) stress that mental health is "more than just the absence of mental disorders or disabilities.
-It is a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.
+It is a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community."
+Physical health is defined as a dynamic state, the process of preserving and developing its biological, physiological, and optimal work capacity and social activity with the maximum life expectancy.

-INPLASY registration number: This protocol was registered with the International Platform of Registered Systematic Review and Meta-Analysis Protocols (INPLASY) on 13 August 2021 and was last updated on 24 August 2021 (registration number INPLASY202180053).
+INPLASY registration number: This protocol was registered with the International Platform of Registered Systematic Review and Meta-Analysis Protocols (INPLASY) on 13 August 2021 and was last updated on 13 August 2021 (registration number INPLASY202180053).